 OBS is one of the best and most powerful open-source broadcasting and recording software available.
 It offers lots of customization and plugins that are not available on other software, such as move transition, closed captioning, and many others.

-While OBS is great software, it does come with a steeper learning curve than other software, such as Streamlabs OBS.
+While OBS is great software, it does come with a steeper learning curve than other software, such as Streamlabs.
 Therefore, if you’re tech-savvy or a more advanced streamer, OBS is the right software for you.
-If you’re a beginner, you might prefer the simpler Streamlabs OBS.
+If you’re a beginner, you might prefer the simpler Streamlabs.

 OBS is also the first software to receive major updates.
-For example, OBS has a studio mode that was released a few years ago, while studio mode is yet to be released on Streamlabs OBS.
+For example, OBS has a studio mode that was released a few years ago, while studio mode is yet to be released on Streamlabs.

 Is OBS Free?